laurencp/sample-documentation/Documenting-API-methods-and-URLs.md

 PUT `https://phantasticfoto.com/api/v1/album/{album ID}`

-where {album ID]} is the ID of the album to update.
+where {album ID} is the ID of the album to update.

 ### Delete an album <a name="delete"></a>